luciangreen/Music-Composer/README.md

 # Music Composer

 Music Composer can help automate writing pop songs in three modes.
-It outputs the lyrics text file, the asc2mid text file and a MIDI music file.
+It outputs the lyrics text file, the asc2mid text file, a meta music file and a MIDI music file.

 1. Manual entry of form, lyrics, melody, harmony, instruments, parts that the melody plays in and parts that the harmony plays in.